Key takeaways:

 You can choose from a dropdown list of common refrigerants and enter your system temperatures for superheat, subcooling, or airflow.

 The app will use the values you enter to determine the right system charge and tell you if you need to alter the charge amount.
-This reduces risk of errors and saves valuable time for building relationships with your customers.
+This reduces the risk of errors and saves valuable time for building relationships with your customers.

 Troubleshooting and diagnostic apps